bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 * DTLS-certs: create new entries

-The following parameters are required to return a null value when read:
+The following parameters are required to return no value when read:

 * HMAC key values